Many children use too much pressure when writing. Read on for OT tricks to conquer this problem!

 How do you stop a child from pressing too hard when writing?

-If it’s a proprioception issue, you will need to use heavy work and proprioceptive activities in order to teach the child about controlling the amount of force they are using.
+If it’s a proprioception issue, you will need to use heavy work and proprioceptive activities to teach the child about controlling the amount of force they are using.

 Tried and True “OT tricks” for when a child uses too much pressure When Writing